-My office hours are listed on page 1.
-Please feel free to join to my in-person or Zoom office hours if you have any questions.
+My office hours are posted on the course website.
 If my scheduled office hours conflict with your schedule, you can request an appointment with me via email.
-Please insure that your email has subject line starting with "EC 2152," this will minimize the risk of your email being overlooked or perceived as spam.
+Please ensure that your email has subject line starting with "EC 2152," this will minimize the risk of your email being overlooked or perceived as spam.